Requires a Wolfram Notebook System

 This defines the colors of the surface.
 A smooth color transition is used from the first color to the second and back to the first.

-If "width" is set to 1, then the surface (if selected) covers the area between the origin
+If "width" is set to 1, then the surface (if selected) covers the area between the origin and the curve.

 If "width" is not 1, then the surface is the area between the curve and a second, similar, "sister" curve that is positioned between the original curve and the origin.
 Technically the sister curve is created by multiplying each vertex with the factor "width".